Hasee

 Shenzhen Hasee Computer Co., Ltd (神舟电脑 (Shénzhōu Diànnǎo)) is a Chinese personal computer manufacturer headquartered in Shenzhen, Guangdong, China.
 In 2008, it was the second largest Chinese computer maker.

 In addition to its domestic market, Hasee products are sold worldwide.

 History

-Hasee Computers was founded on January 3, 1995, originally as Shenzhen New World Industrial Co., Ltd. In April, the company collaborated with Hong Kong-based Yali Electronics Technology Co., Ltd. (later renamed Shuangmin Electronics Technology Co., Ltd. in 1996) to distribute movie cards as the agent for Accton Technology, a Taiwanese company.
-The following year, Hasee launched its own sound card "小声霸" (directly translated as "Little Sound King") in January.
-That same year, the company earned the distributorship of Shuangmin Electronics’ "小影霸" (directly translated as "Little Video King") graphics card and began distributing NEC-brand floppy drives, hard drives, and optical drives in November.

-In July 1997, Hasee introduced its own brand of motherboards, "磐英" (directly translated as “Panying”).
-Between April and May 1999, the company launched two new motherboard series, "奔驰" ("Beng-Chi") and "神龙" ("Shen-Long").
-In January 2000, Hasee established its R&D center, and by July, they released the "Little Net King" modem.
-Additionally, New World Technology Co., Ltd. was founded in the same month to manage the NEC agency business.

-In September 2000, Hasee Computers Co., Ltd. was established, marking New World's transition from the component market to the complete systems market.
-However, the company continued its agency business, and in the following month, it began representing NEC monitors.
-In January 2001, the Hasee Electronics Factory was completed and went into production, and by August, the first Hasee-branded desktop computer was released.
-In December, New World Industrial Co., Ltd. was renamed New World Group Co., Ltd.
+Hasee was founded in 1995 as a PC company, initially creating graphics cards, eventually developing their own R&D labs by 2000.

+In July 1997, Hasee introduced its own brand of motherboards Panying (磐英).

-In January 2002, Hasee gained significant public attention with its "四千八百八，奔四扛回家" (directly translated as “¥4880, bring a Pentium 4 home”) advertisement campaign aired on CCTV, which quickly boosted its popularity.
+In January 2002, Hasee gained significant public attention with its "bring a Pentium 4 home with ¥4880" (四千八百八，奔四扛回家) advertisement campaign aired on CCTV, which quickly boosted its popularity.
 In May of that year, construction began on the New World Industrial Park.
 The following year, in February 2003, Hasee started producing laptops.
 That same year, Hasee's chairman, Wu Haijun, was ranked 18th on the Hurun "IT Rich List" with a net worth of 1 billion yuan.
 Around this time, the company also entered the South Korean market.